This content was recently updated by Sudhir Singh on April 23, 2025 to improve accuracy.

 Financial Disbursement:

-- As per MoHUA, over ₹2.8 lakh crore have been earmarked for PMAY implementation.
+- As per MoHUA, over ₹2.8 lakh crore has been earmarked for PMAY implementation.

 - A large part of the fund allocation has been disbursed via Direct Benefit Transfer (DBT), ensuring transparency and timely payment.